What is Mindfulness? Transform Your Life with Present-Moment Awareness

 What is the Purpose of Mindfulness?

 The purpose of mindfulness is to expand awareness.
 To expand awareness is to notice reality.
 To know reality is to be humble.
-To be humble is to accept things as they are and improve upon them as possible.
+To be humble is to accept things as they are and improve upon them from a Non-Judgmental Observation.

 With such acceptance, mindfulness plants the seeds of wisdom, empathy, and compassion.
 These traits help cultivate altruism and live a meaningful life in alignment with values and purpose.